More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 If the past century teaches a second lesson, it is that the workers' movement's dependence on state-provided use values (built without any critique of bourgeois control over their delivery) left it unable to resist neoliberal rollback when it came.
 This was compounded by the fact that neoliberal managerialism closely resembled the bureaucratization that had already crippled our own organizations and the USSR, making it almost impossible to critique one without confronting the other.

 The material basis of this dependence deserves direct treatment, because it explains both why rollback succeeded and why restoration is structurally impossible on the old terms.
-The framework essay develops the welfare-imperialism circuit in full: imperial extraction made the postwar surplus available, taxation and credit creation distributed it through public provision, and metropolitan workers were bound to a national arrangement whose imperial dimension was structurally invisible to them — the labor aristocracy thesis grounded in institutional rather than conspiratorial terms.
+The framework essay develops the welfare-imperialism circuit in full: imperial extraction made the postwar surplus available, taxation and credit creation distributed it through public provision, and the arrangement bound metropolitan workers to a national framework whose imperial dimension was structurally invisible to them — the labor aristocracy thesis grounded in institutional rather than conspiratorial terms.
 The contemporary erosion was sketched in Dispute 1 above.
-What matters here is the conclusion: the surplus continues to flow but increasingly bypasses public provision on its way to private accumulation, and the legitimation crisis this produces — visible across the core in the rise of MAGA, AfD, Rassemblement National, Sweden Democrats, Fratelli d'Italia — is not a prediction but current events, driven by the architecture's systematic destruction of its own distribution mechanism.[47]
+What matters here is the conclusion: the surplus continues to flow but increasingly bypasses public provision on its way to private accumulation, and the legitimation crisis this produces — visible across the core in the rise of MAGA, AfD, Rassemblement National, Sweden Democrats, Fratelli d'Italia — is not a prediction but current events, driven by the architecture's systematic destruction of its own distribution mechanism.[51]

 The solution is obviously not to demolish the state or wish for its collapse.
 Workers won't learn anything from immiseration, and there is no shortcut past the hard work of building new organizations from the ground up.
 But the left does need to develop a critique of dependence on a state apparatus that is mistrusted and feared by many — if only because the populist right currently holds a near-monopoly on critiques of bureaucracy and the welfare state, while the rest of the left mostly advocates uncritical reintroduction and expansion of state services, and remains fixated on parliamentarianism as the only route to power.